 INTRODUCTION TO THE USES OF HISTORY BY PARKER ROSSMAN

-The following is the introduction to “The Uses of History”, the seventh chapter of Dr. Parker Rossman’s Sexual Experience Between Men and Boys (Association Press, New York, 1976), one of the only three book-length general studies of Greek love in English.
+The following is the introduction to “The Uses of History”, the seventh chapter of Dr. Parker Rossman’s Sexual Experience Between Men and Boys (originally published in 1976), one of the only three book-length general studies of Greek love in English.
 Following this introduction, Rossman went on to cover the whole history of pederasty in eight sub-chapters:

 These sub-chapters were followed by “Some Concluding Observations”.